-For a more detailed description on the various wildlife habitats observed during the site assessments see Appendix A. This summary addresses on-site assessments within the Patten Brook watershed and greater Alexandria Bog area, as well as from roadside observations throughout Alexandria.
+For a more detailed description on the various wildlife habitats observed during the site assessments see Appendix A. This summary addresses on-site assessments within the Smith River, Fowler River, and Patten Brook watersheds and greater Alexandria Bog area, as well as from roadside observations throughout Alexandria.